Industrial Hemp Profile

 Hemp "bast," the outer surface of the hemp stalk, has the longest fibers and is used for textiles.
 Hemp "hurds," the inner woody portion of the stalk, have shorter fibers that are extremely absorbent, thus making excellent animal bedding.
 Special machinery is required to separate the more valuable outer hemp fibers from the inner fibers.

-The most important products made from hemp fiber are cigarette paper, bank notes, technical filters and hygiene products.
+Some of the most common products made from hemp fiber are cigarette paper, bank notes, technical filters and hygiene products.
 Similar uses include art papers and tea bags.
 Other important hemp products are plastic composites for cars and thermal insulation.
 Several of these uses take advantage of hemp’s high tear and wet strength.

 Well-known European companies, such as Mercedes-Benz and BMW, now use hemp for car interiors, including door panels and dashboards.
 U.S. auto industry suppliers are following the European example and have started to use hemp to make stronger, lighter and relatively less-expensive composite panels.

-China is the source of most hemp fiber for the U.S. hemp clothing industry, cultivating nearly 2 million acres of hemp.
+China is the source of most hemp fiber for the U.S. hemp clothing industry, cultivating more than 150,000 acres of hemp and looking to expand that to well over 1 million acres.

 Hemp Seed Oil